 In 1995, the story of the Sullivan brothers, their family, and the crew of the U.S.S.
 Juneau was published in the book, We Band of Brothers.
 Written by John R. Satterfield, it is a moving and historically accurate account of events far beyond what we can share in these web pages.
 We highly recommend it to all people, but especially to those who work with American youth, the heroes of tomorrow.

 The Sullivan Brothers are not forgotten in their home town of Waterloo, Iowa.
-A special acknowledgement is made to the Grout Museum for their assistance in preparing these pages.
+A special acknowledgment is made to the Grout Museum for their assistance in preparing these pages.
 They maintain the history and heritage of the Sullivan Brothers for future generations.

-Special acknowledgement is also due Mr. Mike Magee who contributed considerably to our story as well as to the book by Mr. Satterfield.
+Special acknowledgment is also due to Mr. Mike Magee who contributed considerably to our story as well as to the book by Mr. Satterfield.
 There has been an unsuccessful campaign to get a U.S. Postage Stamp issued to commemorate the sacrifice of the Sullivan family.
 You can lend your support to the project by contacting Ron Glessner, a former crewman of the U.S.S.
 The Sullivans DD 537.

 Finally, a special thanks to Kelly Sullivan Loughren.
 The deaths of the Sullivan brothers, more than 75 years ago, marked only the beginning of the sacrifices made by the Sullivan family.
 In the face of such tremendous loss, one can only marvel at the continued service and patriotism of the surviving family.
-Kelly presently serves as director for Region 4 of Friends and Family of the Congressional Medal of Honor.
+Kelly presently serves as a director for Region 4 of Friends and Family of the Congressional Medal of Honor.

 These electronic books are available for free download and printing from www.homeofheroes.com.
 You may print and distribute in quantity for all non-profit, educational purposes.